mdkinney/edk2-email-archive-webhook/Readme.md

 ## Todo List

+* Implement unit tests

 * Update lock around git operations to support a different lock for each repo.
+  And use of lock around all git operations.
+Consider returning list of files modified and set of formatted patches from the Fetch() method.

 * Update database to auto update if fields or models are added/removed/renamed.